Alush111/alx-pre_course/README.md

-my first readme
-from here, i will work hard to become a world-class software engineer
+I intend to become a worldclass software engineer